 From Route 80 I saw one adult, which appeared to be a female ("necklace"), perched on a tier way below the top where what remains of the nest is located.
 The nest itself appeared to be collapsed and scattered below the upper corner where I saw the adult sitting on 6/2 and 6/11.
 After doing eagle nest checks along the Delaware, I returned to view the tower from the Mt Herman Rd entrance.
 From there I saw no sign of any adults.
 The one adult I saw earlier was no longer around.

 8:45 - 9:00 a.m.
 It has been two weeks since I was here.
 I am surprised and distressed to see a crow sitting on the edge of the nest with a piece of stick in its beak.
 There is no sign of either adult.
 The nest seems to be falling apart.
 Did the nest fail?
 When I saw the adult sitting on the nest two weeks ago, as if still incubating, I thought it was quite late.
 Or did the crow attack the newly hatched chicks?
 Either way, I will have to see if the ospreys show up again next time I can make it out here.

+11:15 a.m.
 An adult is still sitting on the nest.
 I can't tell if it is brooding hatchlings or still incubating.
-This would be a very late hatch if there are not chicks in this nest yet.
+This would be about hatch time if there are not chicks in this nest yet.